I’m a member of the Labour Party. How can I get involved?

 First things first, this rule change doesn’t oblige CLPs to do anything, and is not applicable to all seats but is important for all of them.
 Everyone benefits from a stronger, truly representative government which this is instrumental to delivering.

-The numbers are clear – to lose the next general election the Tories would need to lose by 14 per cent.
-That’s never happened in your generation, or your mother’s, or your grandmother’s.
+The numbers are clear – to lose the next general election the Tories would need to lose more votes than they’ve ever lost in your generation, or your mother’s, or your grandmother’s.

 A loss of 50 seats will deny the Tories the right to form a government.
 Not all of these will be won by Labour, but this rule change will enable the best-placed progressive candidate to win.
 The Liberal Democrats are second in 80 Conservative seats where Labour has no chance of winning.
 Seats like Winchester, Esher and Walton, Cheltenham, Lewes, St Ives, Eastbourne, and North Norfolk.